BrighterCommand/Docs/contents/HowConfigurationWorks.md

 For .NET Core`\s DI framework we provide the necessary implementation of these interfaces.
 We leave implementation for other DI frameworks to you.

-This document explains how to support an alternate DI framework.
+This document explains  what you need to do to support an alternate DI framework.

 ## What you need to provide